-- 1. Use of a controlled substance for which the employee did not obtain a valid prescription; - 2.
-Intentional abuse of a controlled substance in excess of amount prescribed; or - 3.
+- 1. Knowing use of a controlled substance for which the employee did not obtain a valid prescription; - 2.
+Intentional abuse of a controlled substance in excess of amount prescribed or use in an otherwise abusive manner; or - 3.
 Intoxication with a blood alcohol level of .08 grams or greater as shown by a reliable test.